Malaysia's Saturna, IDB private arm launch Islamic sustainable fund

-July 6 Malaysia-based investment firm Saturna Sdn Bhd and the private sector arm of the Islamic Development Bank on Thursday launched a fund they say combines Islamic and sustainable investment principles.
+July 6 (Reuters) - Malaysia-based investment firm Saturna Sdn Bhd and the private sector arm of the Islamic Development Bank on Thursday launched a fund they say combines Islamic and sustainable investment principles.

 The dual investment mandate for the new ICD Global Sustainable Fund highlights a trend among Islamic financial firms, which are gradually embracing the concept of socially responsible investing.